Prostate cancer basics

 • Black men are more likely to get prostate cancer and have a higher chance of dying from the disease than men of other races.

-• Prostate cancer can run in families and be linked to a family history of seemingly unrelated cancers.
+• Prostate cancer can run in families and be linked to a family history of seemingly unrelated cancers, like those listed below.

 • Prostate cancer does not always need treatment, but when it does, the outcome is excellent if the cancer is caught and treated at an early stage.